 What's the weather like in Cuba in November?

 Cuba’s a chain of islands in the northern Caribbean Sea where the North Atlantic Ocean and the Gulf of Mexico meet.
 This gives it lovely and warm tropical weather.
-If you’re going in November you’ll get lots of sun with rain reducing as the dry season starts.
+If you're going on your Cuba holidays in November you'll get lots of sun with rain reducing as the dry season starts.